AdobeDocs/campaign-standard.en/help/integrating/using/get-started-sources-destinations.md

 ## Connect Campaign Standard with Adobe Experience Platform

-To be able to share data between Adobe Experience Platform and Campaign Standard, you first need to connect Destinations and Sources to Campaign Standard in Adobe Experience Platform.
+To be able to share data between Adobe Experience Platform and Campaign Standard, you first need to connect Adobe Campaign as a **Destination**, and connect your S3 or Azure blob storage location as a **Source** in Adobe experience Platform.

-Once connections are configured, you can set up a data import or export into Campaign Standard using workflows.
+Once the connectors have been configured, you can set up a data import or export into Campaign Standard using workflows.

 ![](assets/rtcdp-schema.png)